ororker/cmis-e360/cmis-design.md

 ### Cancel schedule - previously met criteria

-When a schedule previously met the criteria and is cancelled a DELETE request myst be sent to E360.
+When a schedule previously met the criteria and is cancelled a DELETE request must be sent to E360.

 ### Cancel schedule - previously did not meet criteria